Profit and Loss Statement Format (P/L)

 Indian Companies have to prepare the Profit & Loss Account as per Schedule III of Companies Act, 2013.

-In India, there are basically two formats of P&L Statement.
+In India, there are basically two formats of P&L statements.

-In a horizontal format, “T shaped structure” for preparing P&L account is used.
+In a horizontal format, the “T shaped structure” for preparing the P&L account is used.
 It has two sides – Debit & Credit.

-Profit and Loss Statement is prepared to ascertain the net profit or net loss made by the company during the accounting period.
+Profit and Loss Statement is prepared to ascertain the net profit or net loss made by the company during the accounting period Accounting PeriodAccounting Period refers to the period in which all financial transactions are recorded and financial statements are prepared.
+This might be quarterly, semi-annually, or annually, depending on the period for which you want to create the financial statements to be presented to investors so that they can track and compare the company's overall performance..
 This is one of the most important objectives of the business.
 This is also important to various other parties.
 It also summarizes our revenue and expenses, thus analyzing how money has come and how it goes out.

 This is a guide to Profit and Loss Statement Format.
 Here we provide you with the Profit and Loss statement format for the Monthly and Annual P&L with examples.
 You may learn more about accounting from the following articles –